 Physician Signing Bonuses (a.k.a.
 Recruiting Incentives)

 A signing bonus is exactly what it sounds like.
 They’re just like the signing bonuses that professional athletes receive when they’re recruited to a new team, only on a much smaller scale.
-As a physician, when you are hired by a hospital or healthcare system, there may be a bonus attached.
+As a physician, when you are hired by a hospital, healthcare system, or private practice, there may be a bonus attached.

 When Do Physicians Receive a Signing Bonus?